yuannwang8/pimoroni_pico_unicorn_collection/README.md

 ## Items

 1. Conway's Game of Life based on [Steve Baine's post for Pico Unicorn pack on the Pimoroni forum](https://forums.pimoroni.com/t/pico-unicorn-pack-not-working-in-micropython/15997).
 Button B reseeds the game while button X exits the game altogether.

+2. Conway's Game of Life with spontaneous cell generation